Create - Administrator account

 Service provider administrator

-Allows publishers and similar to access and administer the resources they enable in the OpenAthens federation
+Allows publishers and other service providers to access and administer the resources they enable in the OpenAthens federation.

 Service provider report viewer

-Allows a reports only view of the SP dashboard for publishers and similar
+Allows a reports-only view of the Service Provider dashboard for publishers and other service providers.

 Login by email address - can they use their email address instead of their username when signing in?
 If they have a separate user account for accessing resources, that may make a difference to this choice